exofusion/builder.gg/README.md

 This application provides a detailed breakdown for item sets, and tools to share and use the set in game.
 Here you can create item sets from scratch, use a core build brought in from champion.builder.gg, or even load up an item set created in the League of Legends client.

-* Upload Item Sets: To load a League of Legends item set, simply click the *Upload Item Set* button, and browse to the item set JSON file (Usually C:\Riot Games\League of Legends\Config\Global\Recommended).
+* Upload Item Set: To load a League of Legends item set, simply click the *Upload Item Set* button, and browse to the item set JSON file (Usually C:\Riot Games\League of Legends\Config\Global\Recommended).
 This will import the item set name along with all item blocks associated with this set.

+* Share Item Set: This generates a shareable link so you can send this build to friends.
+What happens behind the scenes is that the local item set object stored in memory is converted to a JSON string and sent off as a POST request to the *linkify* script.
+This script first gets an MD5 hash for the object string and uses that as an identifier index.
+If the MD5 string already exists in the database then we simply return the MD5 string back to the requester without inserting anything since it's already available in the database.
+Otherwise, we save the JSON object string along with the MD5 hash as the unique ID.
+When a user loads a link, the linkifier looks up the MD5 hash in the database and returns the associated JSON object so the frontend can populate the item set.

+* Download Item Set: When this button is pressed, a custom item set is generated locally and downloaded to the user's computer.
+This item set is created according to Riot's Item Set API, and will be loaded in game if placed in the correct directory (e.g. C:/Riot Games/League of Legends/Config/Global/Recommended)

 ## Technology Stack